 Powdered Sugar, Orange Zest, Melted Butter, Almond Extract, Orange Juice

-Easy Recipe Tips for Making Easy Orange Breakfast Rolls
+Easy Recipe Tips for Making Orange Breakfast Rolls or Brunch Crescents (You have options!)

-Can I make these into mini breakfast rolls (rolled like cinnamon rolls) instead of crescents?
+Can I make these into mini breakfast rolls (rolled like cinnamon rolls) instead of individual crescents?

-What kind of a baking pan should I use for baking these crescents?
+What kind of a baking pan should I use for baking these pastries. ?

 Can I cut this recipe in half?